mushroomlabs/django-activitypub-toolkit/docs/pages/tutorials/getting_started.md

    - Go to the admin interface
    - Create a new Django User
    - Create a new UserAccount and associate it with the User
-   - The system will automatically create an ActivityPub Account

 5. Create a blog post:
    - In the admin interface, go to ActivityPub Objects